Typhoon undertakes live firing test of MBDA’s Spear next generation miniature cruise missile

 SPEAR Capability 3 passed its initial design review in 2011, then began a two-year assessment phase.
 Although the final design had not been frozen, the basic configuration and characteristics were becoming apparent, including the turbojet powerplant, fold-out wings, multimode seeker and data link.

 A prototype weapon was fired from the first Tranche 3 Typhoon ZK355/BS116), flown by BAE Systems chief test pilot Steve Formoso.
-During the test, conducted at the Aberporth range in the Irish Se., the missile rolled erect from its inverted carriage position, deployed its wings, started its motor, and flew a series of manoeuvres while flying to a predetermined point of impact.
+During the test, conducted at the Aberporth range in the Irish Sea, the missile rolled erect from its inverted carriage position, deployed its wings, started its motor, and flew a series of manoeuvres while flying to a predetermined point of impact.
 The firing was essentially unguided.

 A Main Gate decision on the Demonstration and Manufacture phase was not due until 2018, but a £411 Million contract to develop SPEAR Cap 3 was awarded to MBDA on 18 May 2016.